Psychotoxical/invoice/README.md

-# Rechnung - Modern Invoice Management
+# Invoice - Modern Invoice Management

 A beautiful, local-first Desktop Application for managing your customers, products, and invoices.
 Built for freelancers and small businesses who value data privacy and offline capability.